marinofelipe/swift-package-info/README.md

 ## TODO
 * v1
 - [ ] Check if Package repository and product are valid, before running everything else.
-- [ ] Prettify report
+- [ ] Make Report scalable.
+Prepare to support different modes of output (e.g. JSON).
-- [ ] Handle verbose and non-verbose modes.
-Use [TSCUtility.ProgressAnimation](https://github.com/apple/swift-tools-support-core/blob/fcaa2ce5a852b5355aed5808a6610dc8b6dcf27e/Sources/TSCUtility/ProgressAnimation.swift) for non-verbose mode.
 - [ ] 💅
-- [ ] More tests
+- [ ] Much more tests
 - [ ] Finalize README
 - [ ] Tiny CI?

-* v2
-- [ ] Provide more information - E.g. The direct dependencies of a Swift Package product, to help on taking better decisions when adopting a Swift Package.
+- [ ] Provide more information, via analyzes of Package.swift.
+E.g. The direct dependencies of a Swift Package product, to help on taking better decisions when adopting a Swift Package.

 ## License